Random density matrices: Analytical results for mean root fidelity and mean square Bures distance: Mean root fidelity and Mean square Bures distance for random density matrices

 The spectral density $p_y(y)$ of the matrix $\sqrt{W_1}W_2 \sqrt{W_1}$ follows from the result for product of two Wishart-Laguerre matrices.
 It is given in terms of Meijer G-functions as~\cite{AIK2013},

 where $v_1=m_1-n$ and $v_2=m_2-n$.
-In the second line of the above equation the first Meijer G-function has been expanded as a polynomial~\cite{AIK2013}.
+In the second line of the above equation, the first Meijer G-function has been expanded as a polynomial~\cite{AIK2013}.
 The dual Laplace inversion over $s_1$ and $s_2$ can be performed using results given in Ref.~\cite{PBM1992}; see Appendix~\ref{AppC}.
 The expression for the marginal density of a generic eigenvalue of the matrix $\chi$ then follows as

-We compare this analytical result with numerical simulation involving ensemble of two independent random density matrices which are constructed using Eq.~\eqref{map}.
-These plots, for various combination of the dimensions $n,m_1,m_2$, are shown in Fig.~\ref{fig4}.
+We compare this analytical result with numerical simulation involving an ensemble of two independent random density matrices which are constructed using Eq.~\eqref{map}.
+These plots, for various combinations of the dimensions $n,m_1,m_2$, are shown in Fig.~\ref{fig4}.
 Here also, we find an impressive agreement between analytical and numerical results.